-As at April 30, 2015, the Corporation had in place executive employment agreements with each of Mr. McCaffrey, Mr. Cann, Dr. Sweeney and Mr. Lebioda and a consulting management agreement between the Corporation and Artery Therapeutics, Inc., a corporation controlled by Dr. Johansson, all of which include certain termination and change of control benefits, which are described below.
+As at April 30, 2016, the Corporation had executive employment agreements with each of Mr. McCaffrey, Mr. Cann, Dr. Sweeney and Mr. Lebioda and a consulting management agreement with Artery Therapeutics, Inc., a corporation controlled by Dr. Johansson, all of which include certain termination and change of control benefits, which are described below.
 The employment agreements and consulting management agreement are reviewed annually by the Compensation and HR Committee.